intissarMez/wakanda-studio/installation.md

 <img src="img/model-designer-addrelationship.png" />

-3 - The link is shown on the screen
+3 - The link is automatically displayed in the model

 <img src="img/model-designer-addrelationship-2.png" />